-Creamy Tuscan Chicken – delicious and easy one pot meal.
-Sautéed Chicken in a garlic cream sauce with spinach sun-dried tomatoes.
-Dinner in under an hour, perfect for busy weeknights.
+Creamy Tuscan Chicken is a delicious and easy one pot meal featuring easy sautéed chicken in a lighter garlic cream sauce made with coconut milk, fresh spinach and sun-dried tomatoes.
+Italian comfort food at its finest, delicious and ready in 30 minutes!

-Let me set the scene for you.
 It was Christmas Eve.
-I’d been up all night with a horrible stomach flu and was scheduled to host a dinner party in 10 short hours.
+I’d been up all night with a horrible flu and was scheduled to host a dinner party in 10 short hours.
 My guest list?
-A party of 12 including: 5 kids, 2 low carb dieters, 1 non-dairy guest and a partridge in a pear tree.
+A party of 12 including: 5 kids, 2 low carb dieters, 1 non-dairy guest, and a partridge in a pear tree.

 How to Make Tuscan Chicken